 Secure your asset with yearly investment – Bike Insurance!

 Simply having a third-party insurance plan would cover you for third-party liability expenses.
 Which is the expenses you would be liable to pay had you injured a third party or damaged their property.
 On the other hand, a comprehensive plan would cover the damage/loss of your vehicle as well as third-party liability.

-How to make a claim if your bike is stolen?
+How to make a claim insurance for bike theft?